 If a species of ant doesn’t bite or sting, the alates of that species won’t bite or sting either.
 If the ant species bites, like a carpenter ant, the winged carpenter ants can still bite if they feel threatened.
 If the ant species stings as fire ants do, the winged fire ants can still do the same.

-It’s highly unlikely ants will bite or sting you while they’re flying, so don’t run headlong into any mating swarms and you should be fine.
+It’s highly unlikely ants will bite or sting you while they’re flying.
+So don’t run headlong into any mating swarms and you should be fine.
 Do be careful if they are crawling, just as you would with any other ant.

 Flying Ants in the Home

-Get Rid of Flying Ants in your Home
+Get Rid of Flying Ants in Your Home

-One of the most effective ways to get rid of flying ants in your home is by mixing one part liquid dish soap with two parts water in a spray bottle.
-Then, add a few drops of peppermint oil into the mixture.
-Once that is done, shake the bottle, and spray the ants wherever you see them.
-If you are not too fond of the idea of DIY flying ant removal ideas, consider hiring a pest control service to remove the flying ants from your house.
+One way to get rid of flying ants in your home is by mixing one part liquid dish soap with two parts water in a spray bottle.
+Then, add a few drops of peppermint oil to the mixture, shake the bottle, and spray the ants wherever you see them.

 How to identify Flying Ants vs Termites:

-• While both species have four wings, termite wings are uniform in size.
+- While both species have four wings, termite wings are uniform in size.
 Winged ants have noticeably larger wings in the front than the pair in the back.

-• Termite antennae are almost straight where the ant’s antennae are elbowed.
+- Termite antennae are almost straight where the ant’s antennae are elbowed.

-• Termite wings are twice as long as their body.
+- Termite wings are twice as long as their body.
 Ant wings are shorter and more proportionate to their bodies.

-• Ants appear distinctly segmented, because of their thin waist.
+- Ants appear distinctly segmented, because of their thin waist.
 Termites have a broad waist and are mostly a uniform width along their entire body.

 Mayflies

 Mayflies are a type of winged bug that looks like termites when they are flying.
 However, when they are stationary, it is easier to tell that they are not flying termites.
 Similar to flying termites, mayflies are most active during the spring and summer months.
-Also, mayflies become active after rains, just as flying termites do.
-Because all of the activities of mayflies are similar to that of flying termites, it is easy to confuse the two flying bugs.

 Winged/Flying Insects – Control Measures

-If you’re finding winged insects around your home, it is important to do something about it.
-While carpenter ants are certainly much less of a threat than termites, they can still do a tremendous amount of damage if left untreated.
 Carpenter ants are also a warning sign that your home is being damaged by water.
-These insects prefer soft or rotted wood to create their tunnels and nest galleries.
+These insects prefer soft, rotted, or damaged wood to create their tunnels and nest galleries.
 If you have a broken or obstructed gutter system, it can be very bad for the equity of your house.

 ABC Termite & Pest Control – Local Pest Control Exterminators in Omaha & Lincoln